existans/Futtracker/README.md

     FOREIGN KEY (position_id) REFERENCES position(id) ON DELETE CASCADE );

-4. Open project in the IDE
+4. Open project in the IDE;
-5. Add user and password to enviroment variables
+5. Add user and password to enviroment variables;
-6. Package the project with Maven: mvn clean package
+6. Package the project with Maven: mvn clean package;
-7. Start the project and open it in a browser at http://localhost:8080
+7. Start the project and open it in a browser at http://localhost:8080.